 Pascoe Vale Road, Glenroy - Streetscape improvements

-The upgrade consists of:
+The upgrade consisted of:

 - upgrading the footpath surface with new concrete pavers